MikeyBeez/AITools/README.md

 - 🗣️ Smart conversation history that remembers your chat
 - 📝 Super-smart logging system (it's like a diary for your AI!)
 - 🔍 Memory search that finds needles in AI haystacks
+- 🤔 "Thinking" indicator to show when Otto is processing
+- 🔄 Real-time streaming of AI responses
+- 🔀 Easy model switching with the `/cm` command

 ## 🏗️ The Building Blocks